-Before I share the free printable and the step-by-step instructions on how to create this “you spice up my life” valentine, let me share a little about the things we used for ours.
+Before I share the printable and the step-by-step instructions on creating this “you spice up my life” valentine, let me share a little about what we used for ours.

 While you don’t have to use Takis, we chose the 25 pack of individual mini bags of Takis.
-They are pretty inexpensive and wind up costing less than $.50 per valentine, which is a great price point, especially when you have more than 20 in your child’s class.
+They are inexpensive and cost less than $.50 per valentine, which is a great price point, especially when you have more than 20 in your child’s class.

 If you think Takis may be too spicy for the kids you are giving these to, a few other options I just thought of off of the top of my head are red hots or hot tamales.
 You can find either of these options for $1 per box.

 Another great option is to buy a bunch of packs of cinnamon gum.
 That can cost you somewhere around $.67 each.
 It’s also a very affordable option!

 You can use any ribbon for your bow, but if you choose grosgrain ribbon as I did, I recommend burning the edges with a lighter to stop it from fraying.